totaldebug/totaldebug.uk/_posts/2019-09-17-ubiquiti-unifi-usg-content-filter-configuration.md

 update webproxy blacklists
 ```

-*This will download all of the content filter categories to the USG, this can take some time as there is aprox 100MB (70-80MB is &#8220;adult&#8221;)*
+*This will download all of the content filter categories to the USG, this can take some time as there is approx. 100MB (70-80MB is &#8220;adult&#8221;)*

 When this is completed run the following: